Skip to content

 pymdownx.emoji.to_svg_sprite

 This was written to support EmojiOne SVG sprite output.
 The output form was taken directly from an example in the EmojiOne source.
-It is expected that the the user will provide a local version of the official SVG sprite and the path to it.
+It is expected that the user will provide a local version of the official SVG sprite and the path to it.
 Unfortunately there is no free 3.0 SVG sprite, so you will need to download the old 2.27 one.
 The output is:

 <svg class="emojione"><description>😄</description><use xlink:href="./../assets/sprites/emojione.sprites.svg#emoji-1f604"></use></svg>